dennyabrahamsinaga/dennysinaga.com/content/blog/uoftctf-2024.md

 }
 ```

-By further investigation, this is a **service account key** in JSON format, which is typically used to authenticate a service account on Google Cloud Platform.
-Using this file, we can connect to a Google Cloud service using `gcloud-cli` tool.
+Further investigation reveals that this is a **service account key** in JSON format, which is typically used to authenticate a service account on the Google Cloud Platform.
+We can use this file to connect to a Google Cloud service using the `gcloud-cli` tool

 Before using this tool, we should install the Google Cloud SDK.
-Then, activate the service account with the service account key file.
+Then, activate the service account using the service account key file.
 Use this command:

 ```